-A transatlantic crossing aboard Queen Mary 2 is undoubtedly worthy of a place on your bucket list.
+A transatlantic crossing aboard Queen Mary 2 is undoubtedly worthy of a place on your cruise bucket list.
 Until a couple of years ago, it was on my list too, along with a gondola ride in Venice and seeing the Northern Lights.
 I haven’t ticked off the Northern Lights yet, but the Queen Mary 2 lived up to my every expectation and more.

 From the second she came into view as I approached the dock in Southampton and saw her towering over the terminal building, I knew it was going to be a special trip.